 When choosing what tools to use, make sure you take into account the cost and availability, as well as the specific tasks they can accomplish.
 Also, make sure that the tools you use are of high quality so as to reduce the risk of breakage and accidents.
 This will in turn increase your efficiency and, hence, the yield of your farm.

 The common hand tools you will need for you small farm are:

 - Shovel and spade

 - Hose pipe

 Back to the Land

-Sharing techniques and methods with other is normally the best way to perfect ones craft.
-Ensuring that you are up to date with techniques and methods of farming and store is a great way to stay a few steps ahead of the crowd.
+Sharing techniques and methods with others is normally fine way to perfect your craft in any endeavor.
+Farming is no different.
+Ensuring that you are up to date with techniques and methodologies of farming and crop storage is a great way to increase efficiency and decrease wasted time and effort.

-Keeping abreast with latest trends, technology equipment, vaccines and other information will keep you ahead of the pack.
-Your amazing well-kept quarter acre plot will be the envy of everyone.
+Knowing the latest trends, technology, equipment, vaccines and other farming-related info will keep you ahead of the curve.
+Your compact, bountiful quarter acre farm will be the envy of all your friends and neighbors.

-Some of us may have grown up on farms while others may have been lived in concrete jungles, the principles remain the same for thousands of hectares or just a few square feet of garden.
+Some of us may have grown up on farms, while others may have been lived in the concrete jungle with a potted plant as our only crop.
+Either way, the principles of farming remain the same, be it for thousands of hectares or just a few square feet of garden.

-We will love to hear from you on how well your ¼-acre garden project was and other tips and tricks you have up your prepper sleeve.
+We would love to hear from you on how well your ¼-acre farm is coming along!
+Be sure to share any tips and tricks you have up your prepper sleeves!